 Exercise 0.53.
-Define a relation \bowtie on \mathbb{Q} , the set of real numbers, in the following way:

-$a \bowtie b$ if and only if $a - b \in \mathbb{Z}$.
+Define a relation \bowtie on \mathbb{Q} , the set of rational numbers, in the following way: $a \bowtie b$ if and only if $a - b \in \mathbb{Z}$.

 - (a) Give some examples of rational numbers that are related.
-Include examples where a and b are not themselves integers. - (b) Show that that $a \bowtie b$ if they have the same fractional part.
-That is, if we write a and b in decimal form, we see exactly the same numbers on the right hand side of the decimal
+Include examples where a and b are not themselves integers. - (b) If a and b have the same sign, show that that $a \bowtie b$ if they have the same fractional part.
+That is, if we write a and b in decimal form, we see exactly the same numbers on the right hand side of the decimal point, in exactly the same order.
+(You may assume, without proof, that we can write any rational number in decimal form.) - (c) Show that (b) is not true if a and b have different signs. - (d) Is ⋈ an equivalence relation?